ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-10 Practices and Solutions for Tricky TypeScript Challenges - <a href="https://medium.com/@ignatovich.dm/10-practices-and-solutions-for-tricky-typescript-challenges-221fc3ad2ec3" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript — nominal typing and branded types - <a href="https://medium.com/@maciej.osytek/typescript-nominal-typing-and-branded-types-38ec8160f7b4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Maciej Osytek`**

-<blockquote>As TypeScript adoption grows, many developers encounter issues ranging from understanding the type system to tackling advanced use cases…</blockquote>
+<blockquote>Nominal typing is based on type declarations, not on their structure.
+This means that two types are compatible only when explicitly…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>